Breaking Up With A Narcissist: How To Move Forwards From A Narcissist

 Don't excuse the damage they've done

 Just because someone has NPD doesn't mean you need to make allowances for them, especially if they’ve caused you emotional damage.
 The healthiest way to think about that is to understand the cause and ensure it stops.
-If you're dating someone with NPD, the only way you can prevent the damage likely is to leave them.
+If you're dating someone with NPD, the only way you can prevent the damage is likely to leave them.

 Break off all contact with the narcissist